House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Crosscut saw teeth come in six typical patterns (there are others, but they’re mostly no longer used).
 They fit into two groups of three.

-• In champion tooth, lance tooth, and perforated lance tooth patterns, some teeth are “cutters” while other teeth are “rakers.”
+• In champion tooth, lance tooth, and perforated lance tooth patterns, some teeth are “cutters” while others are “rakers.”
 Cutter teeth cut the wood fibers while raker teeth remove the debris.

-As our list shows, plain tooth and Great American tooth patterns are most commonly found these days.
-There’s no such thing as an objectively superior pattern — the best way to decide which one you need is to try it out on live wood.
+Our list shows that plain tooth and Great American tooth patterns are the most common.
+There’s no such thing as an objectively superior pattern; the best way to decide which one you need is to try it out on live wood.

 Tooth Count

 Crosscut saws are supposed to get smoother cuts, so they have higher tooth counts on average.
-However, remember that it’s the shape of the teeth that makes a crosscut saw, not the number.
-Crosscut saws can have lower TPI counts to be better at cutting through thicker trunks.
+However, remember that the teeth’s shape makes a crosscut saw, not the number.
+Crosscut saws can have lower TPI counts to better cut through thicker trunks.

 Teeth per inch table

-Additionally, when felling trees, a perfectly smooth cut isn’t always the priority.
+Additionally, a perfectly smooth cut isn’t always the priority when felling trees.
 Thus, more TPI doesn’t always make a better crosscut saw.
 Instead, follow this rule: the wider the cut, the fewer TPI your saw should have.

 five-foot crosscut saw